RishiHazra/rishihazra.github.io/_news/announcement_17.md

 related_posts: false
 ---

-Paper accepted at **HRI 2025**: Evaluating Efficiency and Engagement in Scripted and LLM-Enhanced Human-Robot Interactions.
+Paper accepted at **HRI 2025** (Late Breaking Report): Evaluating Efficiency and Engagement in Scripted and LLM-Enhanced Human-Robot Interactions.